 Unfortunately, fluorescent bulbs are more efficient and affordable, making them a preferred option for many offices across the globe, but it is still worth the swipe.

 Option #4 Take a Break, Take a Break, Take a Break!

 If you’re a workaholic, don’t forget to take measured breaks away from your desk.
 They call it the 20-20-20 rule.
 Eye experts from the American Academy of Ophthalmology recommend using it when your weary eyes need a break; after 20 minutes of screen exposure, focus on an object 20 feet away from your desk.
 Do it for 20 seconds.
 This ‘rule of thumb’ applies to all digital devices, and those fluorescent bulbs hanging over your head are no exception.

 Alternatively, try to sit in a quiet, dimly-lit room when out for lunch or any other break.
 Close your eyes and try relieving your back and shoulders of any fatigue.
 Periodic breaks in between intense work might be the magic bullet you never thought you needed, so don’t be afraid to take the plunge.

 Option #5 Have Special Tinted Glasses at the Ready

-If you can’t change the lights or the location of your desk, then it may be time to invest in tinted eyewear specially made to block fluorescent lighting (or at the very least minimize direct exposure to UV light).
+If you can’t change the lights or the location of your desk, then it may be time to invest in light sensitivity glasses specially made to block fluorescent lights (or at the very least minimize direct exposure to UV light).
 There is a wide variety of colored glasses to choose from in the market.
-Keep in mind that the best lenses not only reduce the invisible flicker of LED or fluorescent bulbs but also filter the most dangerous rays of blue-green light.
+Keep in mind that the best lenses not only reduce the invisible flicker of LED or fluorescent lights but also filter the most dangerous rays of blue-green light.

 Special Glasses to Block Fluorescent Lights